Welcome to your new Lattice1, the most advanced and secure hardware wallet on the market, designed for actively using your crypto!

 3. Open the extension and go through the normal MetaMask onboarding process.
-Feel free to import your existing MetaMask seed or generate a new MM wallet and choose a password.
+Generate a new MM wallet (you won't be using it too much as it will not be connected to your hardware wallet) and choose a password.

 4. Once your MetaMask wallet is either imported or setup, it's time to connect to the Lattice1.
 Click the menu icon and select Connect Hardware Wallet.
 Select the Lattice1 and click on Continue.

 5. This will open a new browser tab with the secure GridPlus Lattice1 Connector module (wallet.gridplus.io domain) - this page will prompt you to enter your device ID and a password.
 Your device ID can be found on the Lattice1 main menu screen - just tap on Device ID and you will see it.
 Enter any password you like - this is not saved by GridPlus and doesn't protect anything - it is simply a source of randomness for building the connection.
 Press Connect.

 6. This will take you to the next step - you should see a new screen asking you to enter a secret, which will now be displayed on your Lattice1 screen.
 Once you type in the correct secret, your MetaMask app will be paired to your Lattice1.
 This will also create a new MetaMask permission on your device.

 7. Select the HD path (Ledger seeds have a different one from what's commonly used, so if you imported a wallet from your Ledger device, make sure to select the correct path!), select the address(es) you wish to use and press Unlock.

 The GridPlus Web Wallet is a simple web tool which provides an interface to your Lattice1 device.
 You can send simple transactions for BTC and ETH, but we recommend using the MetaMask extension for most Ethereum-based usage (Bitcoin usage should be done on the web wallet for now).